 from the celebrated 1978-94 period.

 One of the UK’s finest exponents of melodic rock music, Magnum achieved high album and singles chart positions in both the UK and Europe, gaining a reputation as one of the UK most captivating bands, both musically and visually.
 Highlights of the band’s career include regular sold-out theatre tours including a memorable five nights at London’s legendary Hammersmith Odeon performed during 1988 together with headlining Birmingham NEC and Wembley Arena, as well as appearances at major festivals.

-Kingdom of Madness featuring Mark Stanway (keyboards), Micky Barker (drums), Richard Bailey (keyboards/flute), and Mo Birch (vocals/percussion), all of whom have previously performed with Magnum, together with bassist Brian Badhams (Bernie Marsden, Climax Blues Band) and vocalist Tony Martin (Black Sabbath) and guitarist Alan Bell perform classic tracks from the celebrated 1978-94 era of Magnum.
+Kingdom of Madness featuring Mark Stanway (keyboards), Micky Barker (drums), Richard Bailey (keyboards/flute), and Mo Birch (vocals/percussion), all of whom have previously performed with Magnum, together with bassist Brian Badhams (Bernie Marsden, Climax Blues Band) and vocalist Mark Pascall (Cats In Space, Departed) and guitarist Alan Bell perform classic tracks from the celebrated 1978-94 era of Magnum.